opencog/atomspace/opencog/query/README.md

 combinatorial factors, and requires a significantly more complex algorithm to deal with nested unordered links.

-The algorithm itself performs an exhaustive search, and can therefore, under certain circumstances, encounter a combinatorial explosion of the search space, leading to very long run-times.
-This is not usually the case for most ordinary problems, but can occur for large problems containing hundreds of unordered links and/or virtual nodes.
+The algorithm itself performs an exhaustive search, and can therefore in principle encounter a combinatorial explosion of the search space, leading to very long run-times.
+This appears not to happen for most "ordinary" problems, so is usually not a practical issue.
+However, it is not hard to create a problem with several large unordered links that have to be grounded, together with a slowly-runnning virtual link: for example, matching an unordered set with N variables in it, with the "foo" relation: this will generate N-factorial solutions, and will take N-factorial times runtime-of-foo to complete the search.

 Under "normal" circumstances, the algorithm reports each result exactly once.
 However, in certain graphs having a common subexpression,